LacunaLab/HOWTO/README.md

-# HOWTO (Add Stuff To The Website)
+# HOWTO

+This is a guide for working with [Lacuna V3](https://lacunalab.org) website.

-You must first setup and install all the respositories for your machine.
-They are organised like so:
+You will need to setup and install all the respositories for your machine.

+# Overview

 ```
 REPOSITORIES